aryanjassal/transcodine/README.md

 - **Portable ANSI C** implementation makes an easy job of using the application on any Unix-based systems and requires minimal dependencies to get running on an embedded system.
+- **Bin sharing** can be done by sharing the resultant compression file along a secret key.
+Anyone who has both the secret key and the compressed bin can import the bins into their own agents.

 ## Table of Contents